-Both MYCaW and FACIT-SpEx showed statistically and clinically significant improvements in mean scores, which remained for at least one year after attending the course (see Table 2).
-The baseline scores and changes in Concern and Wellbeing Scores for MYCaW were similar to other reported scores internationally [e.g. 10, 22-23].
+Both MYCaW and FACIT-SpEx showed statistically and clinically significant improvements in mean scores, which remained for at least 1 year after attending the course (see Table 2).
+The baseline scores and changes in Concern and Well-being Scores for MYCaW were similar to other reported scores internationally.^{10,22,23}

-It is important to highlight that this evaluation showed psychological and emotional concerns to be at the forefront of participants' minds at the start of the course, and this is correlated with improvements in emotional wellbeing (FACIT-SpEx) and psychological and emotional concerns (MYCaW) at 12 months follow-up.
-Other studies by ourselves and other UK and US based cancer centres have also shown psychological and emotional concerns and concerns with own wellbeing to be the most predominantly reported concerns [10, 22-23].
-A large proportion of participants in this evaluation were undergoing physical treatment, hence it may be anticipated that physical concerns would be more frequently reported.
-The physical side-effects, however, are most likely to be addressed within the hospital whilst the participant is undergoing treatment, yet there still exists a lot of variance in the amount and quality of self-management information and advice that is given to patients whilst undergoing treatment.
-There is also a lack of consistent high quality psychological and emotional support within the current biomedical system.
-It is likely that when a patient is given the opportunity to express their most pressing concerns, that these data reflect the wider impact of cancer on the whole person, not just the physical symptoms and sideeffects.
+It is important to highlight that this evaluation showed psychological and emotional concerns to be at the forefront of participants' minds at the start of the course, and this is correlated with improvements in emotional well-being (FACIT-SpEx) and psychological and emotional concerns (MYCaW) at 12-month follow-up.
+Other studies by ourselves and other UK- and US-based cancer centers have also shown psychological and emotional concerns and concerns with own well-being to be the most predominantly reported concerns.^{10,22,23} A large proportion of participants in this evaluation were undergoing physical treatment, hence it may be anticipated that physical concerns would be more frequently reported.
+The physical side effects, however, are most likely to be addressed within the hospital while the participant is undergoing treatment, yet there still exists a lot of variance in the amount and quality of self-management information and advice that is given to patients while undergoing treatment.
+There is also a lack of consistent high-quality psychological and emotional support within the current biomedical system.
+It is likely that when a patient is given the opportunity to express their most pressing concerns, that these data reflect the wider impact of cancer on the whole person, not just the physical symptoms and side-effects.

-Functional wellbeing showed statistically significant improvements over time, 59% of participants' improvements being clinically significant.
-These data relate to a persons' ability to work, enjoy life and activities, accept their illness, sleep well and feel content with their quality of life.
-LWC participants often mention that they want to return to 'normal' and these functional wellbeing data match the qualitative reports from participants on how they benefitted from the course.
-Similarly in the emotional wellbeing domain there was significant improvement over time, and 50% of participants' improvements were clinically relevant.
+Functional well-being showed statistically significant improvements over time, 59% of participants' improvements being clinically significant.
+These data relate to a person's ability to work, enjoy life and activities, accept their illness, sleep well and feel content with their quality of life.
+LWC participants often mention that they want to return to "normal" and these functional well-being data match the qualitative reports from participants on how they benefited from the course.
+Similarly in the emotional well-being domain there was significant improvement over time, and 50% of participants' improvements were clinically relevant.
 These data relate to the level of sadness, worry about the disease and dying, a person's ability to cope with the illness and their level of hope.
-Again we noticed that there were clear associations in the qualitative data and the improvements reported on the emotional wellbeing domain.
+Again we noticed that there were clear associations in the qualitative data and the improvements reported on the emotional well-being domain.